 The villas in St Jean Cap Ferrat are nothing short of spectacular.
 This is one of the most exclusive addresses in France, and we have a selection of some of the most outstanding villas and apartments on the peninsula available for rental.

-This exceptional property located near the centre of St Jean Cap Ferrat ticks all the boxes for a stylish holiday rental.
+We have many exceptional properties located near the centre of St Jean Cap Ferrat that tick all the boxes for a stylish holiday rental.
 Set in a beautifully landscaped Mediterranean park, the property can sleep 16 people comfortably.
 The master suite is stunning with a private terrace and sea view plus a double dressing room for all those essential holiday purchases.
 Entertainment comes in the form of a home cinema room and the sauna, hammam and gym will ensure you stay in shape while you’re on holiday.
 There is a heated swimming pool and pool house with a fully-fitted kitchen to grab a quick poolside snack or drink before dinner.
 With all this on hand to enjoy during your stay, you may never want to go home.

 We regularly update our website with the latest properties available to rent in St Jean Cap Ferrat.
 To keep ahead of the game, subscribe to our newsletter and follow us on social media to see our newest properties as soon as they become available.